jonnor/ESC-CNN-microcontroller/report/report.md

 \caption{2D convolution for a single channel.
 Red outlines show how the filter moves across the input image.
 Filter weights shown in red numbers, input numbers in blue.
-Green dots illustrate locations of outputs wrt inputs.
+Green dots illustrate locations of outputs with respect to inputs.
 }
 \label{fig:convolution-2d}
 \end{figure}